 Two museum parking lots are located just past the Children's Museum of Pittsburgh, with reduced rates for museum members.
 Metered parking is also available nearby.
 Discount exit tickets for the nearby Allegheny Center Garage, Gate 4, can be purchased at the Museum's admission desk.
 The garage is closed on weekends, and will not honor Children's Museum tickets during Pirates and Steelers games.

 Alternatively, you can also use public transportation to get to the museum.
-The Port Authority of Allegheny Count (PAT) bus route 54C stops right in front of the Children's Museum of Pittsburgh.
+The Port Authority of Allegheny County (PAT) bus route 54C stops right in front of the Children's Museum of Pittsburgh.
 Other routes drop off nearby, including 16A, 16B, 16F and 500.
 For more information, visit the Port Authority of Allegheny County website.